nasa/HyperCP/README.md

 or, if you are unfamiliar with git, simply download and unzip by clicking ```Code >> Download ZIP```  - we encourage you to use git though (see why below).

-When HyperCP/Main.py is launched for the first time, sub-directories will be created and databases downloaded and moved into them as described below.
-No system files will be changed.

 HyperCP requires Python 3.X installed on a Linux, MacOS, or Windows computer.
 The <a href='https://www.anaconda.com/'>Anaconda</a> distribution (or <a href='https://docs.conda.io/en/latest/miniconda.html'>Miniconda</a>) is encouraged.
 If you are unfamiliar with Anaconda, a nice walkthrough can be found [here](https://youtu.be/YJC6ldI3hWk).

 All of the package dependencies are listed in the environment.yml file included with the package.
 To make sure you have all of the necessary dependencies, navigate to the HyperCP directory on command line and type